Elissa P. Lei, Ph.D.

 Importance of genome organization and our approaches

 It has become increasingly apparent that proper control of gene expression requires complex organization of DNA at the level of chromatin.
 We study how genome organization contributes to regulation of gene expression, which ultimately controls how a single genome can give rise to a myriad of distinct cell types with different functions and properties.
 Our primary model system is Drosophila melanogaster, which harbors powerful genetics, biochemistry, imaging, and genomics approaches as well as a number of well-characterized cell lines derived from a variety of tissues and stages of development.
-We take a multidisciplinary approach to tackle these fundamental biological questions.
-Recently, we have also begun utilizing mouse and silkworm moth models to study conserved aspects of genome organization.
+We also utilize mouse and silkworm moth models to study conserved aspects of genome organization.

 Relevance of chromatin insulators

 Chromatin insulators are DNA-protein complexes that influence gene expression by establishing chromatin domains subject to distinct transcriptional controls, likely through alteration of their spatial organization.
-Insulators enforce the strict specific and temporal expression of loci with complex enhancer and/or promoter configuration.
+Insulators are required for the formation of topologically associating domains (TADs), and on a local scale, insulators enforce the strict specific and temporal expression of loci with complex enhancer and/or promoter configuration.
 Examples include metazoan Hox genes, master regulators of body segmentation, and the vertebrate beta-globin locus, which changes in expression during erythroid development.
 Loss of insulator activity can result in substantial positive or negative changes in gene expression, culminating in disease, defects in development, and/or lethality.
 For example, deletion of insulator binding sites at the H19/IGF2 imprinting center have been implicated in Beckwith-Wiedemann syndrome and Wilms’ Tumor.
 Moreover, recent studies have shown that loss of insulator activity in IDH1 mutant gliomas and T cell acute lymphoblastic leukemias leads to disruption of boundaries between chromatin domains and subsequent oncogene activation.

 RNA-dependent insulator function